Carbon Accounting Based on PCAF

 (https://carbonaccountingfinancials.com/)

-We have applied our own carbon accounting to new large–scale power generation projects for which financial agreements were signed in the respective fiscal year until fiscal 2019.
-We disclose the information against project finance for power generation projects based on PCAF concept since fiscal 2020.
+We have applied our own carbon accounting to new large–scale power generation projects for which financial agreements were signed in the respective fiscal year since fiscal 2006.
+We disclose the information against project finance for power generation projects based on PCAF concept since fiscal 2019.

-We calculate the CO2 emission based on the below formula described under PCAF Guidance.
+We calculate the CO2 emissions based on the below formula described under PCAF Standard.

 Financed Emissions of Power Sector Portfolio = Σ (Annual Power Generation × Sectorial Emission Factor × Mizuho Attribution Factor)

-We adopt the concept of Avoided Emissions under PCAF Guidance.
-We use the emission factors of fossil fuels that are consumed to generate the biggest electricity in the region that the project is located, and calculate CO2 emission reductions contributed by the renewable power projects that Mizuho finance.
-Mizuho’s contribution ratio means the above Mizuho’s Attribution Factor in line with PCAF Guidance.
+Mizuho adopts the concept of Avoided Emissions under the PCAF Standard for the purpose of measuring the reduction in emissions from our project finance portfolio.
+This calculation is based on the emission factor of the fossil fuel that has the largest impact on the power generation mix in the project region and CO2 emission reductions contributed by the renewable power projects that Mizuho finance.
+The above Mizuho Attribution Factor is used for calculating CO2 avoided emissions in line with PCAF Standard.

 Results of Evaluations